ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 errors, one common solution is to convert the exception value first with ``toException``.

-As an example let's consider we don't want to change the type of ``GHC.TopHandler.real_handler`` to keep the needed migration effort small. ::
+As an example let's consider the case of GHC's internal `GHC.TopHandler.real_handler` function; to ease compatibility, we may want to avoid changing the `SomeException` argument to `SomeExceptionWithBacktrace`.
+We can achieve this with a strategically-placed `fromException . toException`:
+``GHC.TopHandler.real_handler`` to keep the needed migration effort small. ::

     real_handler :: (Int -> IO a) -> SomeException -> IO a